Airway management of the pregnant patient at delivery

 - Section Editor — Airway Management

-- Division Head, Division of Anesthesiology and Critical Care
+- Division Head of Anesthesiology, Critical Care and Pain Medicine

 - The University of Texas MD Anderson Cancer Center